ceejbot/galls-law/one-shot.md

 # conservatism won with node

-* we're mostly on node 0.10.37
+* we're mostly on node 0.10.38
-* memory leaks, some networking trouble
+* memory leaks, some networking trouble with early iojs
 * will try again with iojs 1.8.x
 * or with node now that iojs took over :)